wiicode/cybersecurity-framework/silver-training/platform-windows-10.md

 ### **Authentication policy**

-Your organisation should have a consistent authentication policy which applies to all users and devices capable of accessing its data.
-You can use our published [password guidance](https://www.ncsc.gov.uk/collection/passwords?curPage=/collection/passwords/updating-your-approach) to help inform any password policy.
+Your organization should have a consistent authentication policy which applies to all users and devices capable of accessing its data.
+You can use our published [password guidance](/collection/passwords?curPage=/collection/passwords/updating-your-approach) to help inform any password policy.

 An administrator should configure the relevant on-device settings in line with your authentication policy.